cr0t/lexin/README.md

 ### Releasing

-When you're done with the development and tests are green, we can run the release script.
-It compiles the app inside a Docker container, cleans it, prepares the runner image and uploads it to GitHub Container Registry.
+When you're done with the development and the tests are green, we can run the release script.
+It compiles the app inside a Docker container, cleans it, prepares the runner image, and uploads it to the GitHub Container Registry.

 > [!warning] Before Release Checklist
 >